medialab/minet/docs/cli.md

                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

-columns being added to the output:
+Columns being added to the output:

 . "extract_error": any error that happened when extracting content.
 . "canonical_url": canonical url of target html, extracted from